Ralph R. Shaw: Innovations and inventions

 Ralph Shaw was said to have been “anti-machine” when it came to libraries.
 But through the administrative advances and use of technology, Shaw “adapted and invented machines to do library work” because “by completing routine tasks of librarianship more efficiently, machines could enable professional librarians to devote more time to the intellectual aspects of their work”.
 Shaw's work with machines also led him to pioneer discussions of conflicts within Library Science spurred by technology.
 As a dedicated bibliographer, Shaw noted that bibliography traditionally focused upon the physical aspects of an item or on its method of production.
-Show noted however that as Library Science progressed bibliography placed increasing emphasis upon the intellectual content of a work, which required different conceptual frames to process and eventually would require different organizational methods.
+Shaw noted however that as Library Science progressed bibliography placed increasing emphasis upon the intellectual content of a work, which required different conceptual frames to process and eventually would require different organizational methods.

 Bookmobile

-While he was the director at the Gary Public Library in Indiana, Shaw “purchased small house trailers, redesigned their interiors, and transported them with a single truck cab to specified stations throughout Gary on a regular schedule”.
+While he was the director at the public library in Gary, Indiana, Shaw “purchased small house trailers, redesigned their interiors, and transported them with a single truck cab to specified stations throughout Gary on a regular schedule”.
 This version of the bookmobile saved more money than the “door-to-door deliveries” version that was in place previously.

 Transaction card charging

-Also, while at the library in Gary, Shaw improved the process by which libraries tracked books that were over due.
+Also, while at the library in Gary, Shaw improved the process by which libraries tracked books that were overdue.
 It used to be that many librarians, when books were returned, were having to look through cards, to find the date due and identify late returns.
 Transaction cards were placed in books and were “numbered in serial order” by date so when books were returned, any missing books prompted a late notice.